hawk-lord/direct-currency-converter-3/README.md

 meant to be used by outsiders, so DCC switched to the limited ECB quotes, and Currencylayer to cover most currencies.

-External libraries: jQuery, jQuery UI, jQuery UI Touch-Punch, DOM Purify.
+External libraries:  DOM Purify, Drag Drop Touch.

 Thanks to Jetbrains s.r.o for a licence to use IntelliJ IDEA Ultimate for open source development.

 ## Changelog

+### 3.1.0

+Internal changes:
+Using HTML drag and drop instead of jQuery.
+Removed external libraries jQuery, jQuery UI, jQuery UI Touch-Punch.
+Updated the external library DOM Purify.

 ### 3.0.0